-An IEFT URN for use as the client_assertion_type value may be requested using the template in An IETF URN Sub-Namespace for OAuth [RFC6755].
+An IETF URN for use as the client_assertion_type value may be requested using the template in [RFC6755].
 A URN of the form urn:ietf:params:oauth:client-assertion-type: is suggested.

 4.2.1.
 Error Responses

 If an assertion is invalid for any reason or if more than one client authentication mechanism is used, the Authorization Server MUST construct an error response as defined in OAuth 2.0 [RFC6749].
 The value of the error parameter MUST be the invalid_client error code.
 The authorization server MAY include additional information regarding the reasons the client assertion was considered invalid using the error_description or error_uri parameters.